Publish Novellas 5 May 2021

-According to the itinerary, there’s a stopover in Hawaii before transferring to a Embraer Legacy 650E private jet to Fiji.
-The plane leaves Los Angeles at 6:20 AM.
+According to the itinerary, there’s a stopover in Hawaii before transferring to an Embraer Legacy 650E private jet to Fiji.
+The first plane leaves Los Angeles at 6:20 AM.
 Jayson is in Hawaii by noon.
 A 2-hour stopover gives him time for a festive luau lunch.

 When he steps onto the Legacy 650E, he is in awe of the luxury.
 His training Cessna seats a maximum of four people.
 This plane can seat up to 14 passengers plus 2 pilots.